 How do you do here?
 You can take a quick leadership assessment.

 Have you wondered what if an organization cannot afford the 2 years to warm up?
 For example, Alan Mullaly joined Ford Motor in 2006 when Ford was on edge of bankruptcy.
 Jeffery Immelt became the CEO of GE 4 days before 911 attack hit GE badly.
-Regardless where they came from, neither had 2 years to warm up their institutions.
+Regardless where they came from, neither had 2 years to warm up self and their institutions.
 Let’s explore what takes to develop the strategy and translate it into effective action in a timely manner.

 After assessing hundreds of CEOs and non-CEOs from different sizes of institutions, we have found the following:

-For further analysis and case studies, please read Can Behavior and EQ alone Build a Level 5 Leader and What Stop Leaders from Good to Great.
+For further analysis and more case studies, please read Can Behavior and EQ alone Build a Level 5 Leader and What Stop Leaders from Good to Great.